kdails/project3/README.md

 - Now if you alter the URL to write http://localhost:5000/all_movies you'll see all the films you inputted in the last step!
 If you added no movies yet, a message will let you know that.

 <h3> Flask Path #4 </h3>
-- Now if you alter the URL to write http://localhost:5000/all_directors you'lll see all the film directors and their movie count!
+- Now if you alter the URL to write http://localhost:5000/all_directors you'll see all the film directors and their movie count!
 If you haven't added anything yet, it will let you know!